African Stock Exchanges

 NIC Bank Ltd, formerly National Industrial Credit Bank Limited, is a Kenya-based company that provides retail and corporate banking, brokerage, bancassurance and investment banking services.
 The Bank offers its services under: Personal Banking, including savings accounts, credit cards, loans and overdrafts, asset and insurance finance; Business Banking, covering business advantage accounts, loans, asset finance, insurance finance, treasury and institutional banking; Corporate Banking, encompassing corporate overdraft, term loans, trade finance, liabilities, loans against trust receipts, treasury and foreign exchange, and NIC Capital, which includes investment banking, brokerage and investment advisory.
 NIC Bank Ltd also offers electronic banking services, and custodial services.
 It has automated teller machines throughout Kenya.
 The Bank has five wholly owned subsidiaries: National Industrial Credit Trustees Ltd and Mercantile Finance Company, among other.

 NCBA Group Plc is listed on the Nairobi Securities Exchange (NSE).
 NCBA is traded on the NSE under the ticker symbol “NCBA”.
 The International Securities Identification Number (ISIN) of NSE:NCBA is KE0000000406.
-NCBA Group Plc is currently the eighth most valuable stock on the NSE with a market capitalization of KES 84 billion, which makes about 4% of the Nairobi Securities Exchange equity market.
+NCBA Group Plc is currently the sixth most valuable stock on the NSE with a market capitalization of KES 138 billion, which makes about 4.7% of the Nairobi Securities Exchange equity market.

 Growth & Valuation